markdoc/docs/pages/docs/syntax.md

 {% /markdoc-example %}

 Variables must contain JSON-serializable content, such as strings, booleans, numbers, arrays, and JSON objects.\
-Nested values are accessible using dot-notation, similar to JavaScript:
+You can access nested values using dot-notation, similar to JavaScript:

 {% markdoc-example %}

 ```
-Here is my deeply nested variable {% $markdoc.frontmatter.title %}
+Here's a deeply nested variable {% $markdoc.frontmatter.title %}
 ```

 {% /markdoc-example %}

-Variables can be used throughout your document, as content itself:
+You can use variables throughout your document, as content itself:

 {% markdoc-example %}